 While there is no charge for this program, we ask for a donation, whenever possible, to fund our Speakers’ Bureau.
 The suggested donation is $3 per person; however, any amount, while not mandatory, is always much appreciated.

 Please allow 3-5 days for your request to be processed.

-Your students or group will have a better experience with a speaker if they are familiar with the following topics: allies, Anschluss, anti-Semitism, aryan, bystander, cattle car, concentration camp, crematorium, deportation, extermination camp, final solution, gas chambers, genocide, gestapo, ghetto, kinder transport, Kristallnacht, Nazi Party, Nuremburg Laws, propaganda, resistance, scapegoat, swastika, and the Wansee Conference.
+Your students or group will have a better experience with a speaker if they are familiar with the following topics: allies, Anschluss, antisemitism, Aryan, bystander, cattle car, concentration camp, crematorium, deportation, extermination camp, Final Solution, gas chambers, genocide, gestapo, ghetto, Kindertransport, Kristallnacht, Nazi Party, Nuremburg Laws, propaganda, resistance, scapegoat, swastika, and the Wannsee Conference.